 Aha, you’ve stumbled upon a neat little trick websites use.
 For all intents and purposes, the site looks Australian, but payments are actually routed through an overseas website or payments system, which can trigger currency conversion fees.

 This is especially the case with American-owned companies, where the ‘Aussie’ site is just a skin and you’re actually purchasing through the US system.
-From this author’s personal experience, Adobe, the publisher of Photoshop, charges a currency conversion fee, despite the website looking Australian.
+From this author’s personal experience, Adobe, the publisher of Photoshop and Lightroom, charges a currency conversion fee, despite the website looking Australian.
 Usually this is listed in the fine print, so if unsure, double check, and shop diligently!

 Photo by Louis Magnotti on Unsplash